-Dominique Day is the Chair of the UN Working Group of Experts on People of African Descent, a fact-finding body mandated by the UN Human Rights Council to investigate and report on the situation of people of African descent globally.
-She is a human rights attorney who also leads DAYLIGHT | Rule of Law • Access to Justice • Advocacy, an access to justice platform.
-Internationally, her policy and capacity-building work focuses heavily on racial justice.
-She has extensive criminal and civil litigation experience on behalf of individuals and communities within the Black diaspora, including in post-conflict and transitional States.
-She holds a bachelor’s degree from Harvard University and a J.D. from Stanford Law School.
+Dominique Day is a racial equity and justice accelerator.
+She leads DAYLIGHT | Rule of Law • Access to Justice • Advocacy, an access to justice platform that uses training, mapping, and advocacy as tools to help organizations, communities, and individuals build intersectional racial justice globally.
+Day is the Chair of the UN Working Group of Experts on People of African Descent, a fact-finding body mandated by the UN Human Rights Council to investigate and report on the situation of people of African descent globally.
+She also is a member of the 2020-22 Global Future Council on Human Rights of the World Economic Forum.
+Internationally, Day’s policy and capacity-building work focuses heavily on racial justice.
+She is a civil rights and human rights attorney and has extensive criminal and civil litigation experience on behalf of individuals and communities within the Black diaspora, including in post-conflict and transitional states.
+She holds a Bachelor’s degree from Harvard University and a J.D. from Stanford Law School.

 Expertise: Global Governance, Gender Equality, Human Rights, International Law, United States

 Image credit: Katia Ruiz